secretstartups/handbook/product/product-analysis/growth-data-guide/index.html.md

 - `first_paid_plan_name`: Plan name of namespace's first subscription: `Premium`, `Ultimate`, `Bronze`
-- `is_purchased_through_subscription_portal`: Boolean denoting whether namespace's first subscription was purchased through a purchase order or directly from the web portal
+- `is_purchased_through_subscription_portal`: Boolean denoting whether namespace's first subscription was purchased through a purchase order or directly from the web portal (will be `NULL` if namespace did not start a subscription)
   - Documentation in [dbt](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.customers_db_charges_xf)

 **Automatic Filters:**